CAUPDATE Utility Program

 The COSUPD window shows the status of the current operation and the name of each file as it is being processed.
 As the file most likely to be unavailable is COSW.EXE, it is the first file in the UPDATE.DAT list, allowing continued use of other Comet files until all instances of COSW are closed.
 Upon completion of all specified backups, COSUPD copies all of the files contained in the update list to the Comet executable folder.

 Upon completion of the update pass, COSUPD restarts COSW using the last known command line parameters.

 For security reasons, CometAnywhere contains logic to prevent the inadvertent launch of executable files at the remote site.
 If an attempt is made to launch such a file, a dialog is presented to the user to verify that it is okay to “open” (execute) the file.
 The user must press the “Open” button to continue the installation.
 A checkbox on the dialog allows the user to indicate that, in the future, it will always be okay to execute this file type.
 This default behavior can be eliminated by making the following entry in the COSW.INI file at the remote site:

-Versions of CometAnywhere prior to Build 266 do not record the location of the installed Comet files nor do they record the startup command line parameters.
-For these installations a dialog is presented when the installation pass begins to inquire from the user where the Comet files are located.
+Versions of CometAnywhere prior to build 266 do not record the location of the installed Comet files nor do they record the startup command line parameters.
+For these installations a dialog will be presented when the installation pass begins to inquire from the user where the Comet files are located.

-Some earlier versions of Comet had a bug that prevents the automatic execution of the self-extracting installation package.
-For these cases it is necessary to manually close CometAnywhere and then the user must locate the installation package and double-click on it to begin the update.
+Some versions of Comet had a bug that will prevent the automatic execution of the self-extracting “installation package.”
+For these cases it will be necessary to manually close CometAnywhere and then the user must locate the “installation package” and double-click on it to begin the update.